 The School of Culture, Media and Society; the School of Humanities and Social Sciences; the Graduate School of Letters, Arts and Sciences; and the Research Institute for Letters, Arts and Sciences, which share the same school buildings and other facilities on Toyama Campus, are managed by a single faculty organization named the "Faculty of Letters, Arts and Sciences."
 When used in its narrow sense, the Faculty of Letters, Arts and Sciences refers to this faculty organization, but when used in its broader sense, it can also refer to the above two schools, one graduate school, and one research institute collectively.
-In this broader sense, the students of the School of Culture, Media and Society are also members of the Faculty of Letters, Arts and Sciences.
-In addition, there are also times when this name represents places, such as in the "premises of the Faculty of Letters, Arts and Sciences" and other facilities that are commonly used by these schools, graduate school, and research institute.
+In this broader sense, the Students of the School of Culture, Media and Society are also members of the Faculty of Letters, Arts and Sciences.

-School of Culture, Media and Society Three Fundamental Policies
+School of Culture, Media and Society, Three Fundamental Policies